ClickHouse/ClickHouse/docs/en/engines/table-engines/special/executable.md

 Some comments about our Python script:

 - For this to work, you will need to run `nltk.downloader.download('vader_lexicon')`.
 This could have been placed in the script, but then it would have been downloaded every time a query was executed on the `sentiment` table - which is not efficient
-- Each value of `row` is gonig to be a row in the result set of `SELECT id, comment FROM hackernews WHERE id > 0 AND comment != '' LIMIT 20`
+- Each value of `row` is going to be a row in the result set of `SELECT id, comment FROM hackernews WHERE id > 0 AND comment != '' LIMIT 20`
 - The incoming row is tab-separated, so we parse out the `id` and `comment` using the Python `split` function
 - The result of `polarity_scores` is a JSON object with a handful of values.
 We decided to just grab the `compound` value of this JSON object
 - Recall that the `sentiment` table in ClickHouse uses the `TabSeparated` format and contains two columns, so our `print` function separates those columns with a tab